 - 1. Evidence of thorough preparation - 2.
-Clarity of presentation and presentation materials

-3. Sensitivity to audience in both planning and presentation
+Clarity of presentation and presentation materials - 3.
+Sensitivity to audience in both planning and presentation

-To ensure the quality of the research paper demonstration, the Advisor will not grant approval of the applied research paper draft prior to the presentation.
 The Advisor will complete an evaluation form with input from the Reader and any others he or she desires to consult who were present for the presentation.